seo4ajax/seo4ajax-cloudflare/README.md

 # Integration of SEO4Ajax in Cloudflare

+[SEO4Ajax](https://www.seo4ajax.com) is a service that allows AJAX websites (e.g. based on React, Vue.js, Svelte, Angular, Backbone, Ember, jQuery etc.) to be indexable by search engines and social networks.

+This file describes how to integrate SEO4Ajax in a [Cloudflare Worker](https://workers.cloudflare.com/).

 ## Instructions

 1. Select your website in the console of Clouflare and select `Workers > Manage workers > Create a worker`.